Cost Recovery Audit: What You Should Know

 Now that we understand what a cost recovery audit is, let’s delve into its different types and how they work, in the following section.

-So, you've got the gist of what cost recovery audits are.
-Let's dig deeper to know the common areas where these audits truly make a difference.
+Now that you have an understanding of what cost recovery audits are, let’s dig deeper to know the common areas where these audits truly make a difference.
 This is key, as identifying the right areas can dramatically minimize financial leakage.

 Accounts Payable Audit is typically the bread and butter of cost recovery examinations.
 It’s where auditors dive into your invoices, receipts, and payments to fish out any incorrect payments, forgone discounts, or breached contracts.
 The primary aim here is to rectify discrepancies and reclaim lost revenue.